hashicorp/terraform-provider-vault/website/docs/d/aws_static_credentials.md

 ## Argument Reference

 The following arguments are supported:

+* `namespace` - (Optional) The namespace to provision the resource in.
+  The value should not contain leading or trailing forward slashes.
+  The `namespace` is always relative to the provider's configured [namespace](/docs/providers/vault#namespace).
+  *Available only for Vault Enterprise*.

 * `backend` - (Required) The path to the LDAP secret backend to read credentials from, with no leading or trailing `/`s.